-When the Library reopens, only a limited portion (initially, the first two floors) of the main building will be open for study space in order to support more frequent and deeper cleaning of spaces.
+When the Library reopens, only a limited portion of the main building will be open for study space and seat reservations will be required.
 Everyone in the Library will be expected to wear face coverings and respect social distancing.
 Current hours will always be posted on our website.

 Music Library reopening plans have not yet been decided.
 Please scroll down for information on planning for appointment-based access to the Music Library collections.

 How can I access collections in the Library?